laravel/docs/configuration.md

 	$environment = App::environment();

-You may also pass arguments to the `enviornment` method to check if the environment matches a given value:
+You may also pass arguments to the `environment` method to check if the environment matches a given value:

 	if (App::environment('local'))
 	{